cloudControl/documentation/Guides/PHP/Symfony 1.4.md

  * Factories, plug-ins, and mixins
  * Built-in unit and functional testing framework

-In this tutorial, we're going to take you through deploying CakePHP v2.2.1 to [the exoscale platform](http://www.exoscale.ch).
+In this tutorial, we're going to take you through deploying CakePHP v2.2.1 to [the CloudKilat platform](http://www.cloudkilat.com/).

 ##Prerequisites